DDMAL/e2e-omr-documentation/overview.md

 The music symbol layers found using the models in the previous step are broken into a collection of connected components or glyphs.
 Each of these connected components are then classified as score elements (e.g., C clef, custos, punctum).
-This requires training data for each of the different classes, a set of sample glyphs for each type of element to be identified.
+This requires training data for each of the different classes (i.e., a set of sample glyphs for each type of element to be identified).
 If prepared training data already exists, it can be used to classify glyphs non-interactively.
 Else, training data can be created from a manuscript page using the Interactive Classifier.